vetux/xng/README.md

   - "Key All Bones" appears to do nothing at all
   - "Force Start/End Keyframes" creates invalid keyframes inside an animation for bones which are not keyframed in the animation.
 - Run "Limit Total" in weight paint mode to ensure that there is no more than 4 bones per vertex.

+### HDR Colors
+This engine will not follow the HDR FAD that for some reason certain graphics programmers accept without using logical reasoning.
+Colors are represented using a maximum of 8 bit per channel by default in the rendering code because display and camera light sensor technology currently and probably for the forseeable future can barely reach 8 bit depth in the real world already so having higher bit depth colours just adds bandwidth overhead for no reason.